Principal Investigator: Angela Pickard

 Experiences and expectations of parents and mediators in family mediation services.

 The purpose of this study is to better understand the family mediation process from your perspective.
-By interviewing mediation clients about their expectations, goals and experiences, we can help shape services to better meet parents’ needs.
-As part of the study, we will also talk to mediators about their general approaches to mediation, including their expectations, goals and experiences.
-We will not ask mediators to discuss any specific clients or details of any particular mediation.
-Instead, we will summarize the views of clients and mediators in order to identify areas that could be improved and areas that clients and mediators believe are working well.
+By interviewing mediators about their approaches to mediation, expectations, goals and experiences, we can help shape services to better meet mediators’ and parents’ needs.
+As part of the study, we will also talk to parents about their expectations, goals and experiences.
+We will not ask parents to discuss any specific mediators or details of any particular mediation.
+Instead, we will summarize the views of mediators and clients in order to identify areas that could be improved and areas that mediators and clients believe are working well.

 This study is being undertaken by Ms. Angela Pickard as part of her PhD thesis work at the University of Toronto.
 Ms. Pickard’s research is being supervised by Dr. Monique Gignac a Professor in the School of Public Health, Dr. Michael Saini, Associate Professor, Department of Social Work and Dr. Joanna Sale, Associate Professor, Health Policy Management and Evaluation.
 The University of Toronto has a long history of working with community groups to use research to help improve health and social services.